Slab tilings, flips and the triple twist: Possible values of the triple twist

 \begin{proof} Given a pair of colors $\kappa$, we bound $\lvert\Tw_\kappa[\cR]\rvert$.
-The transformed region $\tilde{\cR}$ is contained in a cube of side $N$ (see Figures~\ref{fig:412} and \ref{bound} for an example of the transformed region for $N=4$).
+The transformed region $\tilde{\cR}$ is contained in a cube of side $N$.
+See Figures~\ref{fig:412} and \ref{bound} for an example of the transformed region for $N=4$.
+In Figure~\ref{bound}, the floor is bounded by the dotted $4\times 4$ square.
+We show $3$ dominoes on the central column.
+In this example, $d_y = d_z = 1$ and there is one effect.

 Fix $f$ a floor of $\tilde{\cR}$, fix a column $c$ of $f$, and use axes as in Figure~\ref{bound}.
 Consider dominoes with a square in $c$: there are $d_y$ dominoes in the direction of the $y$-axis and $d_z$ dominoes in the direction of the $z$-axis.
 The number of possible effects happening within $c$ is at most $d_yd_z$.
 Since $d_y+d_z\leq N$, we have $d_yd_z\leq \frac{N^2}{4}$ by AM-GM inequality.